-The quantum Hall Fabry-Pérot interferometer (FPI) is a pivotal tool for accessing the exchange statistic of exotic quasiparticles and realizing anyonic braiding [337, 338].
-In analogy with optical FPI, where semitransparent mirrors reflect the incident light back and forth and enable photon interference, quantum point contacts are utilized as electron beam splitters to backscatter the chiral edge channels of the quantum Hall states.
-The electronic QH FPI can be built with two QPCs in series in a two-dimensional electron gas in semiconducting heterostructures or 2D materials in the QH regime, where selective partitioning of the edge channels leads to interferences. configuration, interference of electrons propagating along the periphery of the cavity can be controlled by the Aharonov-Bohm phase $\varphi{AB}=2\pi AB/\phi_0$ , where A and B are the enclosed area and magnetic field, and $\phi_0 = h/e$ is the magnetic flux quantum.
+Hall states.
+The electronic QH FPI can be built with two QPCs in series in a two-dimensional electron gas in semiconducting heterostructures or 2D materials in the QH regime, where selective partitioning of the edge channels leads to interferences.
+In this configuration, interference of electrons propagating along the periphery of the cavity can be controlled by the Aharonov-Bohm phase $\varphi{AB}=2\pi AB/\phi_0$ , where A and B are the enclosed area and magnetic field, and $\phi_0=h/e$ is the magnetic flux quantum.

-Historically, this type of interferometer was first realized in a 2D electron gas embedded in GaAs/AlGaAs quantum wells [339, 340, 341, 342, However, the presence of charging effects between the edge modes and the compressible bulk has long hindered the measurement of the Aharonov-Bohm phase, not to mention the exploration of braiding statistics [342, 343, 344, 30].
-Recently, new GaAs heterostructures, purposely designed to mitigate charging effects by incorporating additional quantum wells serving as screening layers, have enabled the longawaited observation of Aharonov-Bohm interference of a 1/3 fractional QH edge [343, 38] and subsequently at filling factor 2/5 [345].
+Historically, this type of interferometer was first realized in a 2D electron gas embedded in GaAs/AlGaAs quantum wells [367, 368, 369, 370, 371].
+However, the presence of charging effects between the edge modes and the compressible bulk has long hindered the measurement of the Aharonov-Bohm phase, not to mention the exploration of braiding statistics [370, 371, 372, 31].
+Recently, new GaAs heterostructures, purposely designed to mitigate charging effects by incorporating additional quantum wells serving as screening layers, have enabled the longawaited observation of Aharonov-Bohm interference of a 1/3 fractional QH edge [371, 40] and subsequently at filling factor 2/5 [373].
 Nevertheless, the quest for smaller interferometers with negligible charging energy is fervently pursued for practical applications.

 Graphene-based van-der-Waals heterostructures offer a promising alternative platform for realizing QH FPI due to their intrinsically advantageous dielectric environment.
 The presence of a graphite backgate, typically positioned in close proximity ( $\sim 20-60$ nm) to the graphene, naturally provides electrostatic screening, which effectively reduces the device's charging energy.
-Moreover, crystallographic edges create a hard-wall potential, limiting possible edge reconstructions [264] that might otherwise generate undesired additional integer, fractional and even neutral modes.
-These neutral modes are known to be detrimental to coherence [260].
+Moreover, crystallographic edges create a hard-wall potential, limiting possible edge reconstructions [292] that might otherwise generate undesired additional integer, fractional and even neutral modes.
+These neutral modes are known to be detrimental to coherence [288].

 Recently, monolayer and bilayer graphene-based FPIs have been successfully fabricated.
-We review here the various strategies employed in the design of interferometers with minimal charging energy, as well as the observation of Aharonov-Bohm conductance oscillations in the integer quantum Hall regime [332, 329, 175].
+We review here the various strategies employed in the design of interferometers with minimal charging energy, as well as the observation of Aharonov-Bohm conductance